Resolving CDL Issues After An OVI

-Truck drivers and bus drivers have to obtain a commercial driver's license to operate their vehicle.
+Truck drivers and bus drivers have to obtain a commercial driver’s license (CDL) to operate their vehicle.
 CDL requirements are strict, and drivers can face serious penalties if they are convicted of drunk driving.

 Do You Need A Lawyer?

 A driving under the influence (DUI) charge can result in the loss of your CDL and future job opportunities.
 You need an experienced OVI attorney for CDL drivers when you are facing an Ohio OVI charge as well as a license suspension.

 Your future is at risk.
 Contact us today to protect your rights and to preserve your freedom.

 Penalties After An OVI